 • acu: cusp (e.g. acupressure)

-• ad: the same as ab (e.g. advocate, admit, adduce, adjourn, admix, advance)
+• ad: the same as a (e.g. advocate, admit, adduce, adjourn, admix, advance, address)

 • aero: air (e.g. aerostat, aerobatics)